 - Janice Olivencia

-Former professional player and collegiate All-American Janice Olivencia(Oh-lee-vin-see-ya) is in her third season as an assistant coach at the University of Florida working alongside head coach Emily Glaser.
+Former professional player and collegiate All-American Janice Olivencia(Oh-lee-vin-see-ya) is in her fourth season as an assistant coach at the University of Florida working alongside head coach Emily Glaser.
 Olivencia brought experience from her playing career and as a collegiate assistant coach to the Gator program.
-Florida has advanced to the NCAA Championships in both of her seasons on the staff, finishing tied for 18th in 2014 after a 17th-place showing in 2013.
+Florida has advanced to the NCAA Championships in two of her seasons on the staff, finishing tied for 18th in 2014 after a 17th-place showing in 2013.

 With Olivencia’s assistance, Florida recorded 10 top-10 team finishes throughout the 2013-14 season, including first at the Cougar Classic for the second year in a row, third at the Allstate Sugar Bowl Intercollegiate Golf Championship and fourth at The Alamo Invitational.
 The squad knocked off tournament host Oklahoma State in a playoff at the NCAA Central Regional to earn the program’s 25th berth at the NCAA Championships.
-Maria Torres was named to the SEC’s All-Freshman Team and was recognized as the league’s Freshman of the Week after tying for third at Allstate Sugar Bowl event in New Orleans, La.
+Maria Torres was named to the SEC All-Freshman Team and was recognized as the league’s Freshman of the Week after tying for third at the Allstate Sugar Bowl event in New Orleans, La.

 In 2012-13, the Gators finished with three team wins (Cougar Classic, Betsy Rawls Invitational, Florida Challenge) and celebrated six individual winners on the campaign.
 All-American and first-team All-SEC selection Camilla Hedberg became one of only 12 other players in school history to win at least three tournaments in their career and became the eighth person from UF to win three or more tournaments in a season.
 Isabelle Lendl collected second-team All-SEC kudos, while Mia Piccio was named to the Women’s Golf Coaches Association All-Central Region Team.